MarioNagi/moviesapp/README.md

 # Movies-App

-This is a fully functional android app which I made from scratch for Developing Android course which i took with  [MAL] (https://www.mobileapplaunchpad.com.eg) (Mobile Application Launchpad) which is a scholarship program between MCIT and Google to teach 2000 participants how to be a professional Android developers.
+This is a fully functional android app which I made from scratch for Developing Android course which i took with  [MAL] (https://www.mobileapplaunchpad.com.eg) (Mobile Application Launchpad) which is a scholarship program between MCIT and Google to teach 2000 participants how to be a professional Android Developers.

 # Features
 With the app, you can:

-•	Discover the most popular, the most rated or the highest rated movies
+•	Discover the most popular, the highest rated movies.

-•	Save favorite movies locally to view them even when offline
+•	Save favorite movies locally to view them when offline.

-•	Watch trailers
+•	Watch trailers.

-•	Read reviews
+•	Read reviews.

+• Preview it on both Mobile and Tablet.

 # How to Work with the Source
 This app uses The Movie Database [(TMDB)](https://www.themoviedb.org) API  to retrieve movies.
 You must provide your own API key in order to build the app.
 When you get it, just paste it to: app/build.gradle